Justin Blackmon: Legal issues and suspension

 On June 3, 2012, Blackmon was arrested for driving under the influence (DUI) of alcohol in Stillwater, Oklahoma and was released from custody later that day.
 On April 20, 2013, Blackmon received a four-game suspension by the NFL for violating the league's substance abuse policy.
 In July, he underwent groin surgery.
-The Jaguars placed him on the PUP list in which he missed training camp and the start of the preseason.
+The Jaguars placed him on the physically unable to perform (PUP) list in which he missed training camp and the start of the preseason.
 Blackmon returned to the active roster and practiced on August 12, however he missed the first four games of the regular season due to his suspension.
 In his first game back, he caught 5 passes for 136 yards and a touchdown.
 In his next game, against the Denver Broncos, he recorded 14 catches for 190 yards.
 On November 1, during the Jaguars' bye week, he was suspended indefinitely without pay for again violating the NFL's Policy and Program for Substances of Abuse.
 He would have been eligible to apply for reinstatement prior to the 2014 season.

 On May 2, 2014, Jaguars general manager David Caldwell announced that it was unlikely that Blackmon would join the team for the 2014 season.
-Blackmon was arrested following a traffic stop on July 23, 2014 in Edmond, Oklahoma for possession of marijuana.
+Blackmon was arrested following a traffic stop on July 23, 2014, in Edmond, Oklahoma for possession of marijuana.
 On October 1, 2014, Jaguars head coach Gus Bradley said Blackmon had voluntarily checked into a 90-day program, adding that he had completed nearly half of his commitment, was doing very well and learning a lot.
 On May 10, 2015, Blackmon was reportedly denied reinstatement by the NFL, effectively ending his 2015 season.
 In August 2015, Jaguars general manager David Caldwell said that the Jaguars did not expect Blackmon to play for them again, adding that the team had not heard from him for some time.
 That same month Blackmon was added to the Toronto Argonauts' "confidential" negotiating list before the NFL disallowed it due to his suspension.

 On December 19, 2015, Blackmon was arrested for DUI in his hometown of Ardmore, Oklahoma.
 He pleaded guilty to DUI, and in August 2016 was sentenced to one year in jail, which was suspended pending the completion of one year of probation.
 He was also fined $1,000 and ordered to undergo 100 hours of community service.
 If he ever decided to play again, he would have to go through a two-month vetting process after applying for reinstatement.
 Despite this, Caldwell said at the time of Blackmon's arrest that the Jaguars had no intention of releasing him.
 Blackmon reportedly completed the terms of his probation in August 2017.

+On April 19, 2025, Blackmon was arrested for public intoxication after being found passed out on the steps of Oklahoma State University's Edmon Low Library.
+Blackmon was determined to be heavily intoxicated and also unable to answer police questions before being arrested.